Skip to main content

 IBiS promotes innovative research that crosses traditional disciplinary boundaries in the life sciences.
 The program includes approximately 60 training faculty from diverse science and engineering departments on Northwestern's Evanston campus who are linked by common interests in addressing fundamental questions in the biological and biomedical sciences.

-Driskill Graduate Program (DGP) in the Life Sciences
+Driskill Graduate Program (DGP) in Life Sciences

 The Walter S. and Lucienne Driskill Graduate Program in Life Sciences is a comprehensive, interdisciplinary PhD program located on the downtown Chicago campus that trains students in modern biomedical sciences while giving them the flexibility to pursue a variety of research interests and dual degrees.